11 Things You Can’t Do at Tokyo Disneyland

-If it’s your birthday, you can ask a Cast Member for a birthday sticker.
+You can ask a Cast Member for a birthday sticker if it’s your birthday.
 It’s free, and they’ll even draw on it for you!
-Depending on the Cast Member, they may be able to write your name in Japanese too.
+Depending on the Cast Member, they may also be able to write your name in Japanese.

 Use US Disney Gift Cards

 Does Tokyo Disneyland accept Disney Gift Cards from the US?
-The short answer is no. The Resort does have gift cards, but they are in Japanese yen, and you’re able to buy them from Guest Relations.
+The short answer is no. The Resort does have gift cards, but they are in Japanese yen, and you can buy them from Guest Relations.

 You can use your credit card from your home country, but I recommend having a backup credit card just in case.
 Sometimes systems at Tokyo Disney and throughout Japan may reject your credit card, so it’s good to have a spare and some Japanese yen on hand.

-I hope that list was helpful to you, gives a bit more clarity, and calms the nerves a bit when planning your trip to Tokyo Disney Resort!
+I hope that list was helpful to you, gives a bit more clarity, and calms the nerves when planning your trip to Tokyo Disney Resort!
 Did anything on this list surprise you?